 Successful people never truly turn off.
 Seven days a week, they are switched on, minds whirring and planning ahead.
 But Sunday evening, prime slump time, is the most commonly wasted few hours of the week.
+And chances are, since lockdown began, you’ve been using this time less productively than ever.

 Begin by grabbing your work bag and emptying it.
 Sort the important papers, letters and documents from the rubbish, and organise them into a logical order before repacking.
 The same goes for your wallet.
 Receipts and cards you’ve collected from the week before should be removed and collated – slimming down your wallet for the days to come.

 You’ve cleaned out your physical bag or briefcase – now turn to your inbox.
 Sunday night is the perfect time to purge your inbox of those emails that you know are spam.
 Don’t rifle through the whole virtual stack, but take a few minutes to skim the real rubbish off the top.
-Flag those that look particularly important and leave other reputable correspondence unopened until you’re back in the work zone tomorrow morning.
+Flag those that business emails look particularly important and leave other reputable correspondence unopened until you’re back in the work zone tomorrow morning.

 This list will probably include at least one problem that has arisen that needs solving – so don’t just flag your problem up.
 Write out some sensible and potential solutions to your issues, including time frames of how long these will take to implement and who you will have to set up meetings with to make them work.